Bellerive Oval: History

-TCA moves to Bellerive

-In 1977, Tasmania gained admission into the Sheffield Shield and a plan was put in place by the TCA to move from its headquarters at the TCA Ground on the Domain to a new oval.
-Bellerive Oval was chosen ahead of KGV Oval and North Hobart Oval. $2,200,000 was spent building new grandstands, training nets, a hill, new surface and centre wicket, the old TCA Ground scoreboard was relocated there, and the masterpiece—the three-level Members' Pavilion was constructed.
+In 1977, Tasmania gained admission into the Sheffield Shield and the TCA planned to move to a new oval, away from its headquarters at the TCA Ground on the Domain.
+Bellerive Oval was chosen ahead of KGV Oval and North Hobart Oval. $2.2 million was spent building new grandstands, training nets, a hill, new surface and centre wicket.
+The old TCA Ground scoreboard was relocated there and the centrepiece three-level members' pavilion was constructed.

-The newly refurbished ground was opened in 1986 for a TFL Statewide League roster match between Clarence and Hobart, which was won by Clarence before a crowd of 3,562.
-Significant damage to the newly laid turf resulted in the scheduling of no more football matches for that season.
+The newly refurbished ground was opened in 1986 for a TFL Statewide League roster match between Clarence and Hobart, which Clarence won in front of a crowd of 3,562.
+Significant damage to the newly laid turf resulted in no more football matches being scheduled for that season.

-The move was made in 1987 under TCA Chairman Denis Rogers, in time for its first international match—between Sri Lanka and New Zealand—on 12 January 1988, before a crowd of 6,500.
+The move was made in 1987 under TCA Chairman Denis Rogers, in time for the ground’s first international match—between Sri Lanka and New Zealand—on 12 January 1988, before a crowd of 6,500.

 The first Test match in Tasmania was played at Bellerive from 16 to 20 December 1989, between Australia and Sri Lanka.
 Shortly afterwards, the new electronic scoreboard and Northern Stand were erected.

-In 2007, the venue saw the Tasmanian Tigers win the state's first Pura Cup, and in 2008 the ground hosted its first Ford Ranger Cup final, also won by Tasmania.
+In 2007, the venue saw the Tasmanian Tigers win the state's first Sheffield Shield and in 2008, the ground hosted its first One-Day Cup final, also won by Tasmania.

 The oval became the first top-class cricket facility in Australia to sign a naming-rights sponsor in October 2011.
-An agreement with Blundstone Footwear attached the name "Blundstone Arena", which was temporarily discontinued during the ground's use in the 2015 Cricket World Cup.
+A naming rights agreement with Blundstone Footwear resulted in the oval being renamed Blundstone Arena, which was temporarily discontinued during the ground's use in the 2015 Cricket World Cup.

+In 2023, Bellerive Oval saw further updates, which were particularly focused on improving accessibility and sustainability.
+The oval adopted several eco-friendly initiatives, including solar panels on the roofs of both the Ricky Ponting Stand and David Boon Stand, reducing its carbon footprint by 20%.
+These sustainability efforts were part of a broader push by Cricket Tasmania to modernise its venues and reduce environmental impact during large-scale events.

+In October 2024, SharkNinja commenced a four-year naming rights deal, with the venue being renamed Ninja Stadium.

+The most runs scored here in Test format is by Ricky Ponting (581 runs), followed by Michael Hussey (507 runs) and Mark Taylor (405 runs).
+The most wickets taken here is by Shane Warne (28 wickets), followed by Peter Siddle (22 wickets) and Glenn McGrath (19 wickets).

+The most runs scored here in ODI format is by Kumar Sangakkara (346 runs), followed by Shaun Marsh (339 runs) and Tillakaratne Dilshan (324 runs).
+The most wickets taken here is by Wasim Akram (11 wickets).

+Capacity

+Following the completion of the 6,000 seat Ricky Ponting Stand in 2015, the stadium's capacity officially reached 19,500.